Planet10 Guitars

 “When I was young I wanted to play the guitar badly.
 Now that I'm older it's clear that I've succeeded.”

-I have a small obsession with building/assembling guitars.
-These days it's all about electric guitars as that's what I like to play.
-This page is my place to share what I've done and am working on.
+I have a small obsession with music and instruments, especially guitars.
+These days it's a lot about electric guitars as that's what I mostly like to play.
+This page is my place to catalog and share what I've done and am working on.
+Since I'm constantly messing with my instruments the pictures and specs are usually out of date, but they're close enough to get the idea across.

 My Primary Instruments & Gear